rownd/wordpress/readme.txt

 3. Manage your Rownd integration easily through our simple settings pane.

 == Changelog ==
+= 1.1.2 =
+* Fix: Asset caching was not using the plugin version as the cache key

 = 1.1.1 =
 * Fix: Changes to API endpoint settings were not honored